By using this site, you agree to the Privacy Policy and Terms of Use.

 Apart from the buildings and structures, the history of Notre Dame Montreal is something you ought to know.

-Notre Dame Basilica has been given a gothic interior.
+Notre Dame Basilica has been given a Gothic interior.
 It is not your regular church.
 It’s a masterpiece in itself.
 In Montreal, it is a major attraction for visitors.

 Along with wooden carvings, the stained glasses also represent the history of Montreal and not the biblical story.